vitejs/vite-plugin-react-pages/packages/create-project/template-lib/README.md

 # vite-pages library starter

 This is a demo project for [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages).
-This project demonstrate how to develop a library using vite as your local develop envirenment.
+This project demonstrate how to develop a library using vite as your local develop environment.

 Notice that we put the **whole** vite-pages project (including config, index.html, .etc) into a sub folder.
 It makes the root directory cleaner. **This is a neet way to "embed" a vite-pages document project inside your main project.**